GV-9wj/SuryaSashank-/README.md

 - I am a 21-year-old graduate student pursuing a masters in Financial Mathermatics at NC State University.
 I wish to puruse a career as a Quantitative Trader at a propietary trading firm.
 I internned as a quantitative analysis intern at a trading firm.
 Looking for opportunities to learn and build new trading strategies.
 I am available for contact at the links below.

-**1.** I am currently working on a new Pairs Trading strategy for USA equities.
+**1.** I am currently working on a Pairs Trading strategy for USA equities that looks for cointegration between two stocks and uses statsitical arbitrage to have buy/sell signals.
+To know more about pairs trading please go [HERE](https://en.wikipedia.org/wiki/Pairs_trade)

 **2.** I am currently learning **C++ for Quantitative Finance and Probability**